magic-YuanTian/SQLucid/README.md

 - For the backend, please use `pip install` for any missing packages.
 If you encounter any issues, please check the detailed environment [here](https://github.com/OhadRubin/SmBop).

-But now you can also directly download the entire project folder through [this link](https://purdue0-my.sharepoint.com/:u:/g/personal/tian211_purdue_edu/Ee2FCOD3QHtEiG6mEmZ2CtwBbk8x9hMRZ6d3aU6W3Xii_Q?e=XVWXYO)
+**Suggested option**: You can also directly download the entire project folder through [this link](https://purdue0-my.sharepoint.com/:u:/g/personal/tian211_purdue_edu/Ee2FCOD3QHtEiG6mEmZ2CtwBbk8x9hMRZ6d3aU6W3Xii_Q?e=XVWXYO)

 ## How to run
 You should run the frontend and the backend in parallel.